awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 :::warning

-THe construct needs to be deployed in the same region as the MSK cluster
+The construct needs to be deployed in the same region as the MSK cluster.

 :::